wlaskowski/phylo_pipeline/README.md

 ## Output structure

-After successful execution, the pipeline produces following directory outputs:
+After successful execution, the pipeline produces `results` directory.

-.
-├── results
-│   ├── astral/
-│   ├── astral_pro/
-│   ├── consensus/
-│   ├── fasttree_paralogs/
-│   ├── iqtree/
-│   ├── mmseqs/
-│   └── msa/

 Species trees can be found in:
 - `astral/` -  species tree inferred from 1:1 orthologue gene trees